 “I believe it is safe to say that any company that specializes in a service or product will more likely be ready to assist whatever the request,” Kelly says.
 “The specialist will be able to adapt to time challenges, provide greater insight due to their experience, create numerous solutions as situations dictate, and possess the equipment and inventories to react in the sign shop’s best interest.”

 A Level of Focus and Speed

 Wholesalers also provide a level of focus and speed in getting information, such as quotes, product samples or specifications, to the customer, Kelly says.
 They have deep knowledge about product features and situations that often come up in project programming and can support the placement and logistics of product installation, he says.

-“Ideally, seeking the expertise of a company that specializes in wayfinding signage is recommended,” says Bill Freeman, vice-president of architectural sales for Howard Industries, a sign manufacturing company in Fairview, Pennsylvania.
+“Ideally, seeking the expertise of a company that specializes in wayfinding signage is recommended,” says Jeffrey Stewart, vice president of sales for Howard Industries, a sign manufacturing company in Fairview, Pennsylvania.
 “For exterior wayfinding applications, it is crucial to use a company that understands how to analyze both vehicular and pedestrian traffic flow.
 For interior applications, it is imperative to utilize a company that has extensive knowledge of the ADA compliant signage standards, in addition to possessing a firm grasp on the intricacies of building visitor navigation.”

 Wholesalers can and will provide promotional materials, such as literature and samples, to resellers to help them sell the products to their customers, Kelly says.
 The materials serve as a point of reference to guide the sale and the design and also to provide answers to typical questions, he says.
 Sign companies focused on retail sales might not have materials readily available for that level of support.